426 Main Street Suite 2

 Unfortunately, the complexity doesn’t just stop there.
 Different businesses are ranked differently and have different workers compensation insurance rates.
 These are known as employee job classifications, and they make a huge impact on someone’s workers comp.
 It also ensures that those who are the most at risk can get the protection they deserve.

-Employee’s job classifications, which are sometimes called class codes, are 3- or 4- digit codes which are used to calculate workers compensation rates.
+Employee’s job classifications, which are sometimes called class codes, are 3- or 4- digit codes that are used to calculate workers compensation rates.
 There are guidelines put in place by the National Council of Compensation Insurance (NCCI), but their adoption is not universal.
 Some states have their own class codes.
 Massachusetts is one of those states that use its own employee job classification codes.

 You can find a complete listing of all of the Massachusetts class codes and their corresponding workers comp rates in this PDF from The Workers Compensation Rating and Inspection Bureau of Massachusetts.